Why Does Your House Smell Musty?

 Because crawl space air rises into the home, odors beneath the house do not stay contained.
 If moisture and mold are present, the smell will continue until the underlying conditions are corrected.

-Signs The Smell Is Coming From Your Crawl Space
+Is The Smell Is Coming From Your Crawl Space?

 Musty odors can vary in strength, but they are usually more noticeable during warm or humid conditions.
 These smells often indicate excess moisture or mold growth beneath the home.